Growli

 Toxicity to pets

-French tarragon is mildly toxic to pets.
+French tarragon is toxic to pets.
 Artemisia species contain estragole and thujone-related compounds.
-Considered mildly toxic to cats and dogs in large amounts; culinary use is safe.
+Considered toxic to cats and dogs in large amounts; culinary use is safe.
 If you keep cats, dogs, or curious children in the house, weigh placement carefully — a high shelf or a hanging planter is enough for casual safety.
 For severe ingestion incidents, call your local vet and the ASPCA Animal Poison Control Center (in the US, 888-426-4435).

 Pet-safety status is sourced from the ASPCA Toxic and Non-Toxic Plant List, which catalogues the most-asked-about plants for cats, dogs, and horses.